dotnet/csharplang/proposals/checked-user-defined-operators.md

 A user-defined `regular operator` is expected to not throw an exception when the result of an operation is too large to represent in the destination type.
 Instead, it is expected to return an instance representing a truncated result.
 What does it mean to be too large and to be truncated actually depends on the nature of the destination type and is not prescribed by the language.

-All existing user-defined operators out there fall into the category of `regular operators`.
+All existing user-defined operators out there that will have `checked` form supported fall into the category of `regular operators`.
 It is understood that many of them are likely to not follow the semantics specified above, but for the purpose of semantic analysis, compiler will assume that they are.

 ### Checked vs. unchecked context within a `checked operator`